 A bone density test measures how many grams of calcium and other bone minerals are packed into a segment of bone.
 As we age, our bones naturally lose density, which can lead to conditions like osteoporosis.
 By using specialized equipment, this test can assess the strength and density of the bones and help predict the risk of fractures.
-It is a crucial tool not just for diagnosing bone loss but also for determining how well osteoporosis treatments are working.
+It is a crucial tool not only for diagnosing bone loss but also for determining the effectiveness of osteoporosis treatments.

 The Role of Bone Density Tests in Osteoporosis Management